KandlaguntaVenkataSivaNiranjanReddy/jenkins/jenkins-freestyle-guide.md

 - When you **don’t need complex logic**, like what Pipelines provide.
 - Ideal for **learning**, **quick setups**, and **POCs** (proof of concept).

-## 🔗 DevOps Tool Integration with Freestyle Job

-Here’s how Jenkins Freestyle Jobs can integrate with various tools:

 ##  Creating Your First Jenkins Freestyle Job
 1. Go to **Jenkins Dashboard → New Item**
 2. Enter a name (e.g., `jio-dev`) → Select **Freestyle Project**